joshtkraus/ncaa-cbb-ml/README.md

 2024 | 1360
 2025 | Coming Soon

-Overall, this method typically finishes in the top 90% of brackets, and has correctly selected the winner 73% of the time.
+Overall, this method has correctly selected the winner 82% of the time.

 ## Set-Up
 Below are basic commands to create your virtual environement: